pytest-dev/pytest-runner/README.rst

 Deprecation Notice
 ==================

-pytest-runner depends on deprecated features of setuptools and relys on features that break security mechanisms in pip.
+pytest-runner depends on deprecated features of setuptools and relies on features that break security mechanisms in pip.
 For example `setup_requires` and `tests_require` bypass `pip --require-hashes`.
 See also https://github.com/pypa/setuptools/issues/1684.